 - Beat egg whites in a bowl until stiff and put aside.

-- Whisk egg yolks, vanilla powder and sugar until creamy.
+- Whisk egg yolks, vanilla extract and sugar until creamy.

 - Add melted butter and mix for half a minute.

 - Add the flour and unsweetened cocoa powder.
-Mix with a spatula until incorporated well.
+Mix with a whisk until incorporated well.

-- Pour the milk gradually and continue beating.
+- Pour the milk gradually and continue whisking.

-- Let it cool and when it comes to room temperature chill for an hour.
+- Let it cool for about half an hour and then remove from the pan.
+When it reaches room temperature, chill it at least for an hour.

 - Keep it in refrigerator until you finish it all.